cosmos72/m64th/README.md

 ## Legal

-Hyperluminal-mem is released under the terms of the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.en.html), as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+m4th is released under the terms of the
+[GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.en.html), as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.